Updated: Jul 5

-May sound strange to talk about what happens at night wakes however if they are needing something to fall back asleep during the night, it is likely they are needing this at their 5am early morning wake too.
+It may sound strange to talk about what happens at night wakes when talking about starting the day early, however if they are needing something to fall back asleep during the night, it is likely they are needing this at their 5am early morning wake too.

-They are likely to have a good amount of sleep by this point, so it may be even more difficult for them to drift back off without this by themselves.
+They are likely to have a good period of sleep by this point, so it may be even more difficult for them to drift back off without this by themselves.

 Need 1:1 help to solve your early mornings?